 The important work of the department’s Aboriginal History WA (AHWA) unit was recognised during National Reconciliation Week.

 “Home to some of the State’s major industrial facilities”

 $600,000 in 2019-20 State Budget to support six companion animal shelters over three years.

 Restrictions on the number of people that can attend a funeral have changed.

-The Premier has announced that from 18 May gatherings of 20 people will be permitted.
+The State Government has announced Phase 3 Easing of Restrictions commencing 6 June that will allow gatherings of up to 100 people indoors (while maintaining physical distancing).
 What does this mean for council meetings?

 Local government makes a big difference in our everyday lives.
 It defines the places we live, work and play.

 MyCouncil provides information about your council and local government across WA.

 Local government elections play an important role in Western Australia's democratic system.

 It's now compulsory for all candidates nominating in a local government election to complete the department’s online induction.